sr-murthy/continuedfractions/README.md

 pdm install -v
 ```

+For more information on PDM lockfiles and installing requirements see the [PDM documentation](https://pdm-project.org/latest/usage/venv/).

 ### Makefile and Tests

 The [`Makefile`](Makefile) defines two main targets: `doctests` for running [doctests](https://docs.python.org/3/library/doctest.html) and `unittests` for running unittests and measuring coverage, using `pytest` and `pytest-cov`: